hunterloftis/loopbusy/readme.md

 Loopbusy uses the [event-loop-lag](https://github.com/pebble/event-loop-lag) module to determine when the event loop is piling up requests.

-When the requests pass a threshold, loopbusy passes 503 errors to your middleware stack so your app can stay alive for some users instead of falling over for all users.
+When lag passes a threshold, loopbusy passes 503 errors to your middleware stack so your app can stay alive for some users instead of falling over for all users.